 A tissue spot is defined as being present if tissue occupied at least 25% of the possible surface area OR if at least 10 cells of target tissue are present.
 Target tissue is defined as being present if at least 10 cells were present in a tissue spot.
-TMA slides are being released up to the histologic level in which there at least 32 squamous cell carcinomas (SCC) and 13 (total) of the other tumors types with representative tissue.
+TMA slides are being released up to the histologic level in which there at least 10 cases present for primary invasive carcinoma and at least 5 cases present for low-grade PanIN, high-grade PanIN, nodal metastases, non-nodal metastases, and normal ducts (including both cancer and non-cancer cases).
+Thus at a minimum, there will be 35 tissue samples on the TMA section, representing the full range of pancreatic neoplastic progression.
 Copies of the QA scoring sheets are also available upon request.

 THE TISSUE SAMPLES HAVE BEEN ANONYMIZED, NO FURTHER DATA ON THE DONORS IS AVAILABLE OTHER THAN THAT FOUND IN THE ACCOMPANYING GUIDE SHEETS.